 Thirty-six participants ranging in age from 65 to 90 completed driving scenarios in the KITE Research Institute’s state-of-the-art DriverLab simulator.
 Three driving scenarios were replicated: heavy rain, high traffic and clear daytime.
 For each of these scenarios, two driving sessions were completed: one that was controlled by the participant; and one controlled by the computer to simulate a self-driving car.

 Before and after each session, participants filled out questionnaires that assessed their comfort with, and acceptance of automated vehicles.

-The researchers also assessed differences in the driving style—such as breaking and accelerating—between the participant and the automated vehicle.
+The researchers also assessed differences in the driving style—such as braking and accelerating—between the participant and the automated vehicle.
 The results showed that greater differences in driving styles (especially for deceleration), were associated with more negative attitudes towards self-driving vehicles in participants.
 Additionally, participants over the age of 80 had lower expectations of the reliability of automated vehicles.

 “It is projected that age-related frailties will be the leading cause of fatal road accidents by 2025,” says Dr. Mihailidis.
 “While fully automated vehicles could potentially help older adults maintain their independence while keeping our roads safe, our findings suggest we need to customize the automated driving experience to the user to help build trust in this technology.”